On the triviality of direct image of coherent sheaves: Sufficient criterion for sheaves

 This shows that the natural map $H^0(D,\, L) \otimes H^0(D,\, L)\,\longrightarrow\, H^0(D,\, L^{\otimes 2})$ is not surjective.
 Thus we can construct a double cover $\pi\,:\,C \,\longrightarrow\, D$ branched over a smooth divisor in $|H^0(D,\, L^{\otimes 2})|$ outside the image of $H^0(D,\, L) \otimes H^0(D,\,L)$.
 Note that $C$ is smooth because it corresponds to a divisor lying outside the image of $H^0(D,\, L) \otimes H^0(D,\,L)$.
 Then there is no \rul vector bundle on $C$ \wrt $\pi$ by Proposition \ref{dfoldsurj}.
 It will be interesting to give a direct proof that there is no \rul vector bundle on $C$ \wrt $\pi$. \end{example}

-\begin{question} We have provided a sufficient condition for the existence of a \rul vector bundle.
-It will be interesting to provide the minimal possible rank of \rul vector bundles on a given class of variety.
-In Proposition \ref{algstruc} it was shown that when the branch divisor is of the form $s\,=\,ab$, there exists a \rul line bundle on the associated cyclic covering.
-It will be very interesting to correlate specific forms of the branch divisor $s$ and the minimal rank of \rul bundles on the associated covering.
-To simplify the problem, one can start with the cyclic coverings of complete intersection curves. \end{question}
+We end the paper by posing the following question. \begin{question} We have provided a sufficient condition for the existence of a \rul coherent sheaves.
+It would be interesting to determine the minimal possible rank of \rul sheaves (or vector bundles when applicable) on a given class of varieties.
+In Corollary \ref{minrank2} it was shown that when the branch section is of the form $s\,=\,a_1 \otimes a_1 \otimes \cdots \otimes a_d$, there exists a \rul sheaf of rank $1$ on the associated cyclic covering.
+More generally, It would be interesting to relate specific forms of the branch divisor $s$ and the minimal rank of \rul sheaves on the associated cover.
+As a first case, one may consider cyclic covers of complete intersection curves. \end{question}

+The analogue question has been studied for Ulrich bundles in the case where the base $Y$ is a projective space.
+In particular, it was studied for double covers of $\bP^2$ in \cite[Lemma 4.2, Theorem 4.4]{MOHANKUMAR2025107946}, and was later generalized to double covers of $\bP^n$ in \cite[Theorem 1.2]{vacca25}.